Michael Corleone: The Godfather

-In his novel The Godfather, Mario Puzo introduces Michael with the following physical description: “He did not have the heavy, Cupid-shaped face of [his siblings], and his jet black hair was straight rather than curly.
+In his novel The Godfather, Mario Puzo introduces Michael with the following physical description: "He did not have the heavy, Cupid-shaped face of [his siblings], and his jet black hair was straight rather than curly.
 His skin was a clear olive-brown that would have been called beautiful in a girl.
-He was handsome in a delicate way.”
-Later in the novel, Puzo writes, “Michael was not tall or heavily built but his presence seemed to radiate danger.”
+He was handsome in a delicate way."
+Later in the novel, Puzo writes, "Michael was not tall or heavily built but his presence seemed to radiate danger."

-Unlike his two older brothers, Michael wants nothing to do with the Corleone "family business", wanting instead to lead a more Americanized life.
-Vito does not want Michael to join the Corleone criminal empire either, hoping that his favorite son would go into politics.
-Michael was enrolled at Dartmouth College, but dropped out to enlist in the United States Marine Corps the day after the attack on Pearl Harbor.
-During World War II, he fights in the Pacific War, and is wounded in battle.
-For his bravery, he received a battlefield commission to the rank of Lieutenant, and was awarded the Silver Star and the Navy Cross.
-He was discharged as a Captain after V-J Day in the fall of 1945.
-His heroics during the war were featured in Life magazine.

-During the autumn of 1945, Michael is discharged from the Marines, unaware that Vito secretly arranged for his discharge, using his political influence.
-Michael returns home to attend his sister Connie's wedding, accompanied by Kay Adams (Diane Keaton), his college sweetheart.
+Michael initially wants nothing to do with the Corleone "family business", and enrolls at Dartmouth College in order to escape any potential involvement in crime.
+(In truth, his father never wanted Michael to be involved in the family's criminal enterprise and actually hoped he'd go into politics.)
+After the United States' entry into World War II in 1941, he enlists in the Marines and fights in the Pacific, even though his father had expended great effort to wrangle a deferment for him.
+For his bravery in battle, Michael is awarded the Navy Cross and featured in Life magazine in 1944.
+The next year, Michael is discharged as a Captain to recover from wounds.
+However, unbeknownst to Michael, the doctor treating him had been bribed by his father to exaggerate his injury in order to send him home.
+Michael returns home to attend his sister Connie's wedding at the end of August accompanied by Kay Adams (Diane Keaton), his college sweetheart.
 Michael stays for a few weeks, intending to re-enter college without telling his family.

-Just before Christmas 1945, Vito is critically wounded in an assassination attempt by drug kingpin Virgil Sollozzo (Al Lettieri), pushing a reluctant Michael into the Mafia world he has avoided for so long.
+Just before Christmas 1945, Vito is critically wounded in an assassination attempt by drug kingpin Virgil Sollozzo (Al Lettieri), pushing Michael into the Mafia world he has avoided for so long.
 Arriving at the hospital, he finds his bedridden father unprotected from potential attack.
 While awaiting Corleone reinforcements, Michael prevents a second assassination attempt on Vito by Sollozzo, then affirms his loyalty to his father.
 Captain Mark McCluskey (Sterling Hayden), a corrupt NYPD captain on Sollozzo's payroll, breaks Michael's jaw before more Corleone button men arrive.